briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 ---
 ---

 I've been a big fan of [Arch Linux] for a long time now.
-Though it is a pain to set up, it offers a great opportunity to learn exactly how everything fits together in a Linux system.
+Though it is a lot of work to set up, it offers a great opportunity to learn exactly how everything fits together in a Linux system.
 There's also that pleasant satisfaction when everything is finally set up exactly the way I like it.
 In the interest of making this process easier for both myself and others, I've written down my personal guide to setting up Arch Linux.

 [Arch Linux]: https://archlinux.org/